apopiak/substrate-hacking/README.md

 :warning: This is work in progress, there's still a bunch of stuff to be added.
 Feel free to contribute :smiley:

+Check out [this document](https://docs.google.com/document/d/1Y61Fd_uZE3y1jeC_4EYe-ZOqaIfI1OAZYe9Xh75a8cs/edit?usp=sharing) for a list of ressources to learn more about Substrate and Polkadot Governance stuff.

 ## Table of contents
 1. [Overview](#1-overview)
 2. [Breaking Things Down](#2-breaking-things-down)